Meloimorpha japonica

 Meloimorpha japonica, also known as suzumushi (鈴虫, lit. 'bell cricket'), the bell cricket, and the bell-ring cricket, is a species of cricket widespread in Asia (from India, through Indochina to Japan).
 It is known particularly for its chiming song in Japan, where they are often kept as pets.

 Description

 M. japonica range from approximately 17 to 25 mm in length and have wide wings which are shaped like melon seeds.

-In Japan, they are found in Hokkaido (though not natively), Honshu, Shikoku, and Kyushu.

 Subspecies

 The Orthoptera Species File lists two subspecies: